Grep usage examples

 Return file names

-Add the -l flag to return the file names where there are matches (instead of the matching text itself):
+Add the -l flag to show the file names with matches (instead of the matching text itself):

 $ grep -l "some text" ./*